Cebu City, Philippines

 Tell us more about your research.

-The research involved making new anhydrous compounds of iron complexes that promote green chemistry, and the biological relevance included the production of biologically active compounds common to penicillin through the use of catalyst in a more efficient manner.
-The research began as a series of chemistry independent studies beginning winter term of my sophomore year, working around four hours with Professor Hoyt to strategize and learn new techniques and four hours on individual work.
+The research promotes green chemistry, and the biological relevance includes the production of biologically active compounds common to penicillin through the use of catalyst in a more efficient manner.
+The research began as a series of chemistry independent studies beginning winter term of my sophomore year.
+I worked around four hours with Professor Hoyt to strategize and learn new techniques, and the other four hours involved individual work.

 What inspired you to pursue the project?

-Considering all the hours I invested in this research as an independent study -- in between classes and meetings, late at night, and weekend sessions -- I don't think I was ready to be away from my lab for three months.
-I enjoyed doing the experiments, modifying procedures, writing reports, presenting my research, wondering why such a method would not work, etc. Although tedious at times, research is always enjoyable.
-Whether or not I will pursue a future in industrial or green chemistry, I knew that the research experience would help me grow as a better scientist.
+I enjoy doing the experiments, modifying procedures, writing reports, presenting my research, wondering why such a method would not work, etc. Although tedious at times, research is always enjoyable.
+Whether or not I will pursue a future in industrial or green chemistry, I know that the research experience will help me grow as a better scientist.